mliuv21/NatComm_Liu-et.al/README.md

 Expected Output: Generates 3 UMAP plots in './demo_output/' verifying the installation.
 Run Time: \< 5 minutes.

-2. Full Pipeline Reproduction Step 0 (Download Data): Download raw 10x Genomics data from GEO (Accession: GSE310952).
-Place the data in a folder named data_raw inside the scRNA_seq.d directory (or modify the path in script 0.).
+2. Full Pipeline Reproduction Step 0 (Download Data): Raw sequencing data supporting this study are available as described in the Data Availability section of the published article; access is controlled and requires approval by the relevant Data Access Committee.
+Place the downloaded data in a folder named data_raw inside the scRNAseq.d directory (or modify the path in script 0.).

 Run Pipeline: